Professional email sign-offs: Best closing lines

 Now, let’s look at some different email sign-off examples you can use in your professional correspondence.

-Ending lines for professional emails
+Step one: Ending lines for professional emails

 A professional ending line or closing line is the sentence or sentences you use just before signing off.
 The purpose is to restate the intent of your email and motivate the recipient to respond – rather like a call to action.
 It is also good professional etiquette to express appreciation or gratitude in your email closing.